darktable-org/dtdocs/content/module-reference/processing-modules/invert.md

 # module controls

 color of film material
 : Clicking on the colored field will open a color selector dialog which offers you a choice of commonly used colors, or allows you to define an RGB color.
-You can also activate the color picker to take a color probe from your image – preferably from the unexposed border of your negative.
+You can also activate the [picker](../../darkroom/processing-modules/module-controls.md#pickers) to take a color probe from your image – preferably from the unexposed border of your negative.